If you're looking for best time management practices, you'll enjoy this in-depth interview with Australasia's 'Time Queen'.

 But aim to do a solid chunk of work on one and then put it away before you go to the next task.
 It’s not always possible but even if you did ‘one thing at a time’ 50% more than you are at present it will make a HUGE difference.

 How do you know when something you’ve produced that has no defined end point is good enough to call ‘finished’?

 For most things, once something’s about 70 – 80% ‘good enough’, let it go.
 You can always polish it up later but if you invest too much time in perfection your business progress is drastically slowed down.

 An exception for me personally is my writing.
 Once that’s gone out into the ether it can’t be brought back.
 I confess to a degree of perfectionism in that area -- it’s a significant part of who I am and how I’m perceived in the marketplace.

 What’s your best time management tool -- the one you rely on most -- and why?

 My small pocket diary!
 Even though I’m quite techie I prefer a paper diary.
 I can see things in a flash, make appointments while my digital friends are still finding the right spot in their smart phones -- and the battery never runs down!

 There are two other vital items -- a notebook to record conversations and notes, plus my smartphone.
 I love the ability to check emails on the run and flip off quick texts -- saves enormous amounts of time.
 One caution -- don’t let it rule your life.
 It has an Off button!

 Robyn, thanks for taking the time to share your thoughts and insights on best time management practices.

-For more best time management practice information on Robyn's products and services, head over to www.gettingagrip.com.
+For more best time management practice information on Robyn's products and services, head over to her site at www.gettingagrip.com.